 New Zealand Trade and Enterprise (NZTE) is the Government’s international business development agency.
 It has 46 offices worldwide.
 Its primary function is to work with New Zealand companies to grow their exports.
 NZTE’s Capital Team helps investors find and capitalize on investment opportunities in New Zealand.

-The New Zealand Government established the New Zealand Venture Investment Fund (NZVIF) to build a vibrant early stage investment market in New Zealand.
+The New Zealand Government established the New Zealand Growth Capital Partners to build a vibrant early stage investment market in New Zealand.
 International partners are actively encouraged to co-invest with this fund.

-In March 2018, American innovator Kitty Hawk Corporation, operating in New Zealand as Zephyr Airworks, credited the Innovative Partnerships programme as part of the reason it is testing its revolutionary air taxi technology in New Zealand.
+In March 2018, Zephyr Airworks (now trading as Wisk New Zealand), credited the Innovative Partnerships programme as part of the reason it is testing its revolutionary air taxi technology in New Zealand.

 Cora is an air taxi which combines electric power, self-piloting software and vertical take-off to pioneer an entirely new way to fly.

-We are proud that Kitty Hawk has chosen New Zealand to undertake this exciting R&D work and is 1 of our flagship companies for the programme.
+We are proud that Wisk has chosen New Zealand to undertake this exciting R&D work and is one of our flagship companies for the programme.
+Furthermore, Wisk is on board as the first industry partner in a new Airspace Integration Trials programme to facilitate the safe testing, development and market validation of advanced unmanned aircraft, and accelerate their integration into our aviation system.

 Find out more in the Cora video.

-In September 2018, American space innovator LeoLabs announced it will establish a phased-array radar in New Zealand to track small satellites and space debris – the first of its kind in the Southern Hemisphere.
+In October 2019, American space innovator LeoLabs unveiled their first ‘next-generation’ space radar in Naseby, Central Otago, after one year of construction.
+The phased-array radar tracks small satellites and space debris – the first of its kind in the Southern Hemisphere.

-The radar will be able to track objects as small as 2 centimetres in low Earth orbit and will be 1 of only 3 currently operating in the world.
+The radar will track objects as small as 2 centimetres in low Earth orbit and is 1 of only 3 currently operating in the world.

 LeoLabs’ pioneering technology provides high resolution mapping data and services to mitigate the risks of collisions that could potentially create thousands of new particles of space debris and damage expensive equipment.